01 of 14

 Ripley's Believe It or Not Museum

-This place holds two floors full of weird stuff, oddities and the truly unbelievable.
-Like that "genuine" two-headed cow.
+Ripley's holds two floors full of weird stuff, oddities and the truly unbelievable, like that "genuine" two-headed cow.

 Opinions about it are so divided that it could be called "Like It Or Not," with some folks finding it fascinating and others thinking it's "cheesy and touristy."